Ancient Babylonians May Have Invented IRC 2,000+ Years Ago

 nickjj.
 I may not reply quickly because I always keep IRC open (even if I’m not at my computer) but I will get back to you at some point.

-If you’re already an IRC user, let me know in the comments below.
-I’d love to hear your stories.
+If you’re already an IRC user, let me know in the comments by sharing your IRC stories.